j-cob44/skystorm_unity2d/README.md

 # 2017 Unity2d Project - Skystorm

-Working in Unity version 5.6.0f3
+Working in Unity version 5.6.0f3 <br />
-Will not work in newer Unity versions yet do to deprecations.
+Will not work in newer Unity versions yet do to deprecations. <br />

-Skystorm is an attempt at creating a game similar Flying Shark from 1987 in Unity.
+Skystorm is an attempt at creating a game similar Flying Shark from 1987 in Unity. <br />
-Currently features 4 levels with a boss fight on the final level.
+Currently features 4 levels with a boss fight on the final level. <br />

 TODO: